 [Section 456 amended by No. 14 of 1996 s.
 4.]

-457. Unclaimed money
+457. Unclaimed money, how poundkeeper and local government to deal with

 (1) In this section,

 unclaimed money means money which has been received by the keeper of a public pound in respect of the sale of cattle or the carcasses of cattle and which has not been claimed by the person entitled to it.